gulizseray/starter-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

+I received my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign, where I was advised by [Carl Gunter] (https://cgunter.cs.illinois.edu/).
-I am a security researcher at Android Security and Privacy (ASAP) at Google.
+I am currently a security researcher at Android Security and Privacy (ASAP) at Google.
 My research interests include mobile security and mobile computing.